Levent-Batakci/Gamified-Calendar/docs/UserGuide.md

 ## IDE: VSCode

 ### Run and Test

+In your CLI, navigate to the folder for the project and run `npm install` to instruct [npm](https://www.npmjs.com/about) to install all neccessary packages.

 To test that things are working, run `npm run start` in the CLI and go to an example API route.
 Example: `localhost:8080/Accounts`.